wombleton/gitlaw-nz/acts/A/Antarctic Marine Living Resources Act 1981.md

     (3) Upon the conviction of any person for an offence against subsection (1), any marine organism unlawfully taken, and all vessels, vehicles, aircraft, hovercraft, gear, nets, tackle, equipment, and apparatus used in respect of the commission of the offence shall be forfeit to the Crown, and shall be disposed of as the Minister thinks fit.

+    Section 7(1): amended, on 1 July 2013, by [section 413][29] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 7(1): amended, on 27 September 2001, by [section 3][29] of the Antarctic Marine Living Resources Amendment Act 2001 (2001 No 53).
+    Section 7(1): amended, on 27 September 2001, by [section 3][30] of the Antarctic Marine Living Resources Amendment Act 2001 (2001 No 53).

-    Section 7(2)(b): amended, on 1 May 2001, by [section 3][30] of the Antarctic Marine Living Resources Amendment Act 1999 (1999 No 104).
+    Section 7(2)(b): amended, on 1 May 2001, by [section 3][31] of the Antarctic Marine Living Resources Amendment Act 1999 (1999 No 104).

 ##### 8 Inspectors and special inspectors

 *   \[Repealed\]

-    Section 8: repealed, on 1 May 2001, by [section 4][31] of the Antarctic Marine Living Resources Amendment Act 1999 (1999 No 104).
+    Section 8: repealed, on 1 May 2001, by [section 4][32] of the Antarctic Marine Living Resources Amendment Act 1999 (1999 No 104).

 ##### 9 Powers of search

-*   (1) Subject to this Act and notwithstanding anything to the contrary in the [Fisheries Act 1996][32], every inspector who has reason to believe or suspect that a breach of this Act or of any regulation made under it has been or is being committed, may stop, enter, inspect, and examine any vehicle, vessel, aircraft, or hovercraft.
+*   (1) Subject to this Act and notwithstanding anything to the contrary in the [Fisheries Act 1996][33], every inspector who has reason to believe or suspect that a breach of this Act or of any regulation made under it has been or is being committed, may stop, enter, inspect, and examine any vehicle, vessel, aircraft, or hovercraft.

     (2) An inspector shall not enter, inspect, or examine any aircraft or hovercraft unless he is accompanied by the pilot in command, or the owner, or a representative or agent of the owner, of the aircraft or hovercraft.